 The statements of senators' interests are kept on a public register.
 Since 2011 the register has been available online on the committee's web pages.

 Statements of the registrable interests of a senator's spouse or partner and of any dependent children remain confidential, except where the committee considers that a conflict of interest arises, at which time the committee may table the declaration.
 To date the committee has not had cause to consider taking this action.

-The Senators' Interests forms, explanatory notes and other relevant documents are published on the committee's website and have been compiled into a handbook, also published on the website.
+The Senators' Interests forms, explanatory notes and other relevant documents are published on the committee's website as is a comprehensive handbook.